I offer Private Riding Lessons

 I offer private riding lessons for my guests, mainly for riders who would like to improve their leadership and riding skills on the trail.
-The Workshop Vacation includes one riding lesson per day, but more riding is possible.
+The Workshop Vacation includes one riding lesson per day, but more riding is most likely possible.

 Your first lessons will be on the ground, so that you can learn about my philosophy with my horses.
 The rider must learn to respect the horse, and must learn to be grounded in order to have control over his own body language before sitting on the horse.
 It is important for you to understand your own body language and how the horse perceives it, as well as learning to be centered and relaxed, and also to be flexible in order to "stay with the horse" and follow the horse's movement in our mind and with our body.
 Learning the horse's body language allows you to understand what the horse is trying to tell YOU, because that is most important if we want to learn to have a two-way communication.
 We have to learn to stay in a mindset that is ruled by LOVE and COMPASSION, because that is the time and moments where we truly are able to connect with our horses.
 We have to learn to be grounded in pure love and positive energy, to get positive feelings for both, the horse and the person working or playing with the animal.

 Our horses are sensitive and require a rider with awareness to go on the trails.

-We do not offer trail rides to inexperienced riders.
+We do not offer trail rides to beginners and inexperienced riders.

 My main goal is to teach handling, groundwork and riding in a way that your teamwork is natural and tension-free, and without stress at all for the horse, and most of all that there is communication between horse and rider.